nopara73/LongevitySpecificTraining/README.md

 Psychological, gamified and competitive approaches can yield great results.
 However only if their goals are set correctly.
 Since our project here is precisely to learn what these goals are, psychologocial and gamified approaches are delegated to eager contributors to build on top of our knowledge base and not into it.
 Perhaps this task is just for you!
 Make a business out of it!

 #### Functionalist / Skill Centric Approaches
 Reverse-engineer training from the abilities you still want to reteain in your last decade: stand from the floor, carry groceries, climb stairs.
 At first glance, this approach seem to pose a real competition for our biomedical approach, because it is logical: practise the squat today, keep the squat at ninety.
 Yet that sets up a false dilemma.
-The biological approach is a superset of the this approach, which we'll later categorize and consider as a potential traning system.
+The biological approach is a superset of the this approach, which we'll later categorize and consider as a potential intervention.
 Functional drills matter, but without the systemic work that biomedicine prescribes, it's like learning to smile while the teeth rot.

 This is even more apparent with other skill centric and functionalist approaches.
-Even the lifelong learning of diverse skill acquisition, which isn't limited to longevity specific skill acquisition is a training system rather than a real competing approach.
+Even the lifelong learning of diverse skill acquisition, which isn't limited to longevity specific skill acquisition is an intervention rather than a real competing approach.

 #### Pain Avoidant Approach
 Pain science, the avoidance of pain is similarly incomplete.
-Rehab and similar training systems shall be considered down the line, but not as an approach.
+Rehab and similar interventions shall be considered down the line, but not as an approach.

 #### Hormetic / Anti-fragile Approaches
 ![image](https://github.com/user-attachments/assets/433bc5cd-5956-4bd9-85d1-735bf4cce9d3)